 There is no shortage of ways to travel between Hong Kong and Singapore.
 Here we outline some direct ones.

 For direct air services it is basically a duopoly between Cathay and Singapore Airlines, both of whom offer multiple daily services.
-We previously reviewed the Cathay flight here and the Singapore Airlines flight here.
+We previously reviewed the Cathay flight here in economy and here in business.
+Note that some Cathay flight options route through Bangkok instead of directly.
+We have reviewed the Singapore Airlines flight here.
 Both airlines regularly offer promotional fares on this route – Cathay’s was $820 exclusive until recently, but is now from $1,230 exclusive.

 There are also some budget airlines on this route.
-Scoot stopped its service in October, leaving Tigerair and Jetstar each offering multiple daily frequencies.
-We previously reported our bad experience with Tigerair which some reader comments on that post echo.
-It is reported that Tigerair is going to be rebranded as Scoot next year (each is controlled by Singapore Airlines) so Scoot may yet return.
+Jetstar offers daily flights.
+Scoot has multiple daily frequencies.
+We previously reported our bad experience with Tigerair which some reader comments on that post echo; Tigerair is now branded as Scoot.

 This route is changing quite fast – the Malaysian sleeper cars have gone, the Singaporean station and portion of the rail journey is gone, and Thailand is starting to consider changing its trains to high speed ones.
 That probably won’t happen for years, but if you want an enjoyable, slow train journey hopping on and off at will, it may be best to do it now while you still can.

 One alternative by rail between Bangkok and Singapore is the luxurious Eastern and Oriental Express train.

 As both are major ports, a number of cruise ships link HK and Singapore and it is also possible to travel on some freighter ships between them.